morrownr/USB-WiFi/README.md

 ![image](https://user-images.githubusercontent.com/69053122/127750949-809364a6-65ed-4c7c-9abe-4a77cb73848e.png)

 Note: 2021-11-10 - Rokland is now shipping orders but there is a message about a heavy backlog that may delay shipping on standard and international orders by 1-3 days.
 So, it appears a shipment arrived.
 Let's hope it was a big shipment.
 The tight supply of this adapter over the last few months has caused the price to go up from $35 to the $40-$50 range.
 Hopefully this situation is sorted out in the near future as this adapter is VERY popular with Linux users.
-If you prefer an Alfa adapter that has exceptional range, the price for the Alfa AWUS036ACHM (AC600 $40) is the same as this adapter for now.
+If you prefer an Alfa adapter that has exceptional range, the price for the [Alfa AWUS036ACHM](https://store.rokland.com/collections/wi-fi-usb-adapters/products/alfa-awus036achm-802-11ac-dual-band-high-power-ac1200-mediatek-wifi-usb-adapter) is the same as this adapter for now.
 It is normally a little more expensive.

 Rokland - $40 USD - [ALFA AWUS036ACM 802.11ac Dual Band USB WiFi Adapter](https://store.rokland.com/collections/wi-fi-usb-adapters/products/alfa-awus036acm-802-11ac-dual-band-2-4-5-ghz-wifi-usb-adapter) - Info: free shipping and no tax outside of Florida.
 Ships to Canada and US.